labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **Genomes of the Project**: will return BlastP/Synteny results of your selected sequence against the set of genomes of the MicroScope project where the selected sequence is involved to.
 * **Escherichia coli**: will return BlastP/Synteny results of your selected sequence against Escherichia coli expert annotations.
 * **Bacillus subtilis**: will return BlastP/Synteny results of your selected sequence against Bacillus subtilis expert annotations.
-* **DB of essential gene results**: will return genes of your selected sequence matching Essential gene entries
+* **DB of essential gene results**: will return genes of your selected sequence matching Essential gene entries.

 3. **Comparative or funtional methods results:**